Bernard Carter Randall: Professional and community involvement

 Randall was a life member and past president of the American Institute of Banking (Baltimore Chapter) and served on multiple boards in Maryland and Florida, including the Miami Opera Guild and Florida Philharmonic Orchestra.

 He was a Member of the National Association of Securities Dealers Arbitration Committee.

 Some of the other media contributions he made were on the Nightly Business Report (Miami local PBS), Money Matters and Carter Randall Report (both Orlando Channel 2), Carter Randall Report (WLOQ Radio, daily commentary), and as a weekly economy/investment columnist for the Miami Herald, Orlando Sentinel Star, Guia Del Comprador, and Florida Trend Magazine.

 He also served as Governor of the Society of the Ark and the Dove from 1971 to 1976.

-Academic work and writtings
+Academic work and writings

 Randall was an instructor at the University of Baltimore and visiting professor at Stetson University (which subsequently awarded him an honorary doctorate) and the University of Wisconsin Bank Administration Institute.
 His work includes lectures and articles on trust fund management, portfolio investment techniques, tax strategies, and economic outlooks.